liyang619/liyang619.github.io/_pages/about.md

 #### Looking for Prospective Students

-I welcome highly motivated students interested in multi-agent systems, embodied intelligence, or AI for Science/Fusion to join my group.
+I welcome highly motivated students interested in multi-agent/robot systems, embodied intelligence, or AI for Science/Fusion to join my group.
 If you are interested, please feel free to contact me (yang.li-4@outlook.com)!

+**PhD/Master positions are available:**
+- Ph.D. position in multi-robot system and multi-agent system for
-**New position:** A Ph.D. position in AI for Fusion starting in 2026, co-supervised with [Prof. Ying Wen](https://scholar.google.com/citations?user=_A1CxG8AAAAJ&hl=en) .
+- A Ph.D. position in AI for Fusion starting in 2026, co-supervised with [Prof. Ying Wen](https://scholar.google.com/citations?user=_A1CxG8AAAAJ&hl=en).